JamesRCooper/PatternGame/README.md

 Singleton Pattern - "com/cooper/ActiveCharacterSingleton" class - A single location that could be referenced for active characters was need.
 This probable could have been a spring bean instead, but I wanted to try out the singleton method.
 I may use this same pattern for weapon and armor (and their decorators) that have been loaded in.
 However, if the list ever gets past a certain size, it would have to be removed again.

+Builder Pattern - "com/cooper/builder/CarryableBuilder" class - Both usable weapons and armor can be constructed from a single base type, and any combination of decorators built upon that item.
+The builder pattern yields the approach of builder a composite item from a combination of smaller parts.

 Abstract Factory and the Factory Pattern - "com/amobee/factory/AbstractCarryableFactory<T extends Carryable>" abstract factory - There is a factory builder which returns a factory for either weapon or armor, as these two are constructed in a very similar manner.

  - This list has unused patterns (which were shown in the book), along with potential ideas of how to make use of them.